UbiCastTeam/candies/README.md

 * SVG skinning support with global SVG file caching (global color and font declaration)
 * python logging support

-It will hopefully evolve into a handy, developer-friendly, clutter-based GUI building toolkit.
 We use it at UbiCast to power our touch video mixing interfaces.
-See the projects page for more details.